dannybouwers/nef2jpeg/README.md

 : Specify the path to scan for NEF files.
 Subfolders will be scanned recursively.
 Default: homefolder (~/)

 `-t path` or `--temp path`
-: Specify the path of a folder to use for temporary files.
+: Specify the path of a folder to use for temporary files (without tailing /).
 Default: /tmp

 `-j string` or `--jpeg string`
 : A name for the folder where the JPEG files are stored.
 The folder is created on the same level the NEF file is found.
 Default: jpeg_unedited